vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/189/07_tvaM_tA_N.md

 In b Geldner (/Witzel Gotō) supply ‘nourishment’ (die Nahrung) as object of véṣi with mánuṣaḥ as gen. sg., but this seems unnecessary.

 There is no consensus about the meaning or etymology of the word akrá- (5x), generally a descriptor of Agni; see EWA s.v.
-Gr glosses ‘Herrzeichen, Banner’, but since it is once called navajā́- ‘new-born’ (IV.6.3), an animal (or at least a living thing) is more likely.
+Grassmann glosses ‘Herrzeichen, Banner’, but since it is once called navajā́- ‘new-born’ (IV.6.3), an animal (or at least a living thing) is more likely.
 Since several of the contexts refer to the kindling of the fire, it seems likely to be a young animal, an identification that navajā́- of course favors.

 And marmṛjénya- ‘to be groomed’ in our passage suggests a horse, since the root √mṛj generally takes a horse or something so conceived as its object.
 Hence the tr.